apache/aurora/docs/getting-started/overview.md

   When a user task is launched, the agent will launch the executor (in the context of a Linux cgroup or Docker container depending upon the environment), which will in turn fork user processes.

+  In earlier versions of Mesos and Aurora, the Mesos agent was known as the Mesos slave.

 Jobs, Tasks and Processes
 --------------------------